 Teenagers need a PR makeover.
 They have a bit of a bad rap.
 While adolescence is undoubtedly full of craziness, there are many things to love about teens.
-On February 14th, Valentine’s Day, here are 14 of my favorite things.
+Here are 14 of my favorite things.

 Teens can be hilarious.
 And their laughter is the best.
 We recently hosted 14 high school seniors for dinner in our basement before a school dance and hearing them crack each other up was delightful.